Koopman-based generalization bound: New aspect for full-rank weights: Introduction

 \section{Introduction}

 Understanding the generalization property has been one of the biggest topics for analyzing neural networks.
 A major approach for theoretical investigation of this topic is bounding some complexity of networks~\citep{bartlett02,mohri18}.
-Intuitively, a large number of parameters make the complexity and generalization error large.
+Intuitively, a large number of parameters \red{makes} the complexity and generalization error large.
 This intuition has been studied, for example, based on a classical VC-dimension theory~\citep{harvey17,anthony09}.
 However, for neural networks, small generalization error can be achieved even in over-parameterized regimes~\citep{novak18,neyshabur19}.
 To explain this behavior, norm-based bounds have been investigated~\citep{neyshabur15,bartlett17,golowich18,neyshabur18,wei19,wei20,li21,ju22,weinan22}.
 These bounds do not depend on the number of parameters explicitly.
-However, they are typically described by the $(p,q)$ norms of the weight matrices, and if the norms are large, these bounds grow exponentially with respect to the depth of the network.
-Another approach to tackle over-parameterized networks is a compression-based approach~\citep{arora18,Suzuki20}.
-These bounds explain the generalization of networks by investigating how much the networks can be compressed. \red{The bounds get small as the ranks of the weight matrices become small.
+However, they are typically described by the $(p,q)$ norms of the weight matrices, and if the norms are large, these bounds grow exponentially with respect to the depth of the \red{network.
+Another} approach to tackle over-parameterized networks is a compression-based approach~\citep{arora18,Suzuki20}.
+These bounds explain the generalization of networks by investigating how much the networks can be compressed.
+The bounds get smaller as the ranks of the weight matrices become smaller.
 However, low-rankness is not the only reason for generalization. \citet{goldblum20} empirically showed that even with high-rank weight matrices, networks generalize well.
-This implies that if the ranks of the weight matrices are large, the existing compression-based bounds are not always tight.}
+This implies that if the ranks of the weight matrices are large, the existing compression-based bounds are not always tight.

-In this paper, we derive a completely different type of uniform bounds of complexity using Koopman operators, \red{which sheds light on why networks generalize well even when their weights are high- or full-rank matrices.
-More precisely, let $L$ be the number of layers, $d_j$ be the width of the $j$th layer, and $n$ be the number of samples.
-For $j=1,\ldots,L$, let $W_j\in\r{d_{j}\times d_{j-1}}$ be the weight matrix.
-Let $s_j>d_j/2$ be the real number describing the smoothness of a function space where the Koopman operator is defined.
-Our results are summarized as follows, where $\Vert\cdot\Vert$ is the operator norm:
+In this paper, we derive a completely different type of uniform bounds of complexity using Koopman operators, which sheds light on why networks generalize well even when their weights are high- or full-rank matrices.
+More precisely, let $L$ be the depth, $d_j$ be the width of the $j$th layer, \red{$g$ be the final nonlinear transformation}, and $n$ be the number of samples.
+For $j=1,\ldots,L$, let $W_j\in\r{d_{j}\times d_{j-1}}$ be an \red{injective} weight matrix, $s_j>d_j/2$ describes the smoothness of a function space $H_j$ where the Koopman operator is defined.
+Our results are summarized as follows, where $\Vert\cdot\Vert$ is the operator norm, \red{$E_j$ and $G_j$ are factors determined by the activation functions and the range of $W_j$, respectively:}